GoogleChrome/web.dev/src/site/content/en/reliable/http-cache/index.md

   changed.
 If the server returns the same token, then the file is the same, and there's no need to re-download it.
 * [`Last-Modified`][last-modified].
-  This header serves the same purpose as `ETag`, but is less accurate.
+  This header serves the same purpose as `ETag`, but uses a time-based strategy to determine if a resource has changed, as opposed to the content-based strategy of `ETag`.

 Some web servers have built-in support for setting those headers by default, while others leave the headers out entirely unless you explicitly configure